-Trump Is Yet To Sever Ties With His Business, Despite Promises To Do So, Report Says
+Trump Has Yet To Sever Ties With Businesses, Despite Promises, Report Says

 Trump has been criticized for continuing to own a wide array of businesses while in the White House.
 He has refused calls to sell his companies and put the assets in a blind trust, saying he would turn them over to his sons to manage instead and would have nothing to do with managing them.

 Trump said at a Jan.
 11 press conference that he and his daughter Ivanka have signed documents giving up control of all Trump-branded companies.
-Next to him on a table were stacks of documents he said transferred "complete and total control" of the companies to his sons Eric and Donald Jr and another employee.
+Next to him on a table were stacks of documents he said transferred "complete and total control" of the companies to his sons Eric and Donald Jr. and another employee.

 A Trump attorney said that he "has relinquished leadership and management of the Trump Organization."
 The businesses would be placed in a family trust by Inauguration Day, the attorney said.

-But ProPublica quoted the New York Secretary of State's office as saying no changes have been made to business filings for his primary holding company, the Trump Organization.
+But ProPublica quoted the New York Secretary of State's Office as saying no changes have been made to business filings for his primary holding company, the Trump Organization.

 The Florida Department of Corporations said no changes have been made to three Trump businesses located there.

-ProPublica also reported, "Ivanka Trump is still listed as the authorized officer on records for two entities related to the Old Post Office in Washington, D.C., which the Trump family bought and turned into a hotel.
-No changes have been filed for either of the companies, which are registered in Delaware."
+ProPublica also reported, "Ivanka Trump is still listed as the authorized officer on records for two entities related to the Old Post Office in Washington, D.C.," which the Trump family leases.
+It adds that "no changes have been filed for either of the companies, which are registered in Delaware."

 Ivanka Trump is married to Jared Kushner, whom Trump has named as a senior adviser.